-Outdoor & Experiential Education (OEE) is designed to introduce teacher candidates to a wide variety of ways in which environmental and experiential programs can be offered in various school and community-based settings.
+This program is designed to introduce teacher candidates to the variety of ways in which outdoor and experiential programs can be offered in various school and community settings.

-Selection of Consecutive Education teacher candidates is based on the Queen's application requirements as well as the supplemental documents submitted to Student Services.
-Applicants must meet the requirements for Primary-Junior and/or Intermediate-Senior.
+Selection of incoming teacher candidates is based on the Queen's application requirements as well as the supplemental documents submitted to Student Services.
+Applicants must meet the requirements for Primary-Junior or Intermediate-Senior.

 - For both Primary-Junior and Intermediate-Senior teacher candidates.